 The road of a cellist

 He started playing cello at the age of five as a student of Helli Seppä.
 1997 - 2002 he studied in Espoo Music Institute under Heikki Pekkarinen and Heikki Rautasalo.
 In 2002 he continued his studies at the Sibelius Academy Youth Department with Hannu Kiiski and in 2007 he was accepted into the Soloistic Department.
 Markus graduated from Bachelors Degree under prof. Arto Noras in 2013 and after that he continued his studies with prof. Martti Rousi.
 In 2015 Markus had an opportunity to continue his studies at the Zürcher Hochschule der Künste with prof. Raphael Wallfisch.
-Markus graduated and received the distinguished Soloist Diploma in 2017.
+Markus graduated and received the Soloist Diploma in 2017.
 In 2020 he finished his Masters degree at the Sibelius Academy, University of the arts (Finland).
 He also received pedagogical qualification.

 For 2016-2017 Markus received the full Swiss Government Excellence Scholarship for fine arts.
 He was the finalist of Turku 2014 Cello Competition and received also 2nd prize at ZHdK Contemporary music competition in 2015.
-Markus has also been supported by most of the major Finnish foundations.
+Markus has also been supported by many major Finnish foundations.
 Honorary mentions and other support he has received from such as Rotary Foundation, Espoo Music Institute, Sibelius-Academy, Zürcher Hochschule der Künste and For Young Musicians Foundation.

 As a soloist Markus has performed with Turku Philharmonic Orchestra (Finland), Kuopio City Orchestrra (Finland), Karlovy Vary Symphony Orchestra (Czech Republic) and many other smaller chamber orchestras in Finland.
 As a chamber musician Markus has performed at festivals such as Santa Fe Chamber Music Festival (USA), Amsterdam CelloBienale (Netherlands), Encounter of Music and Academy of Santander (Spain), International Mendelssohn Festival (Germany), White Nights -festival, (Russia), Time of Music Festival (Finland), Naantali Music Festival, Mikkeli Music Festival, Sysmä Suvisoitto.
-He has also perfomed widely in other festivals and events in Finland and European countries.
+He has also perfomed in other festivals and events in Finland and European countries.

 Teaching is an important part of his career.
 At the moment he teaches at Keski-Helsingin Musiikkiopisto (Middle Helsinki Music Institute).
 During the years Markus has encouraged and taught many students of all ages.
 He has also done research about the meaning of mental images and parables in cello pedagogy.